NC State Law May Violate Federal Medicaid Law

 The question that has to be answered, not saying that it can be answered, is: When the insurance company for the physicians settled with Emily’s parents, were they paying for past medical expenses?
 Or were they paying for Emily’s parents’ loss of child, mental anguish and pain and suffering?

 Guess we need another trial to determine that issue.

-Posted on January 25, 2013, in DHHS, Division of Medical Assistance, Federal Law, Medicaid, Medicaid Appeals, Medicaid Recipients, Medicaid Recoupment, Medical Malpractice, North Carolina, US Supreme Court and tagged Christopher Browning, Emily, Law, Medicaid, Medical malpractice, North Carolina, Supreme Court of the United States, United States Department of Health and Human Services.
+Posted on January 25, 2013, in Division of Medical Assistance, Federal Law, Medicaid, Medicaid Appeals, Medicaid Recipients, Medicaid Recoupment, Medical Malpractice, NC DHHS, North Carolina, US Supreme Court and tagged Christopher Browning, Emily, Law, Medicaid, Medical malpractice, North Carolina, Supreme Court of the United States, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.